mrdrbob/aoc-2021/README.md

 ```

 `Zip` is one of those utilities I almost never need in my day-to-day work.
 You can use it to combine two equal length lists into a single list of both.
 In this case, I'm combining a list of X values and Y values into a single list of `Position` values.

+## Day 6 - Part 1

+I took a naive approach to this puzzle, which was to model each individual fish and keep a list of them.
+This is the most direct way to conceptualize the problem and works just fine for smallish .
+However, I see part two is going to require running to a much bigger number.
+Given that the fish population is growing exponentially… I don't think my solution will work for part 2.

+Spoiler: it doesn't.
+At least, not in any reasonable amount of time/memory.